Dinher/Speech-Synthesis-API/README.md

 You can see the API documention here:
 - [Speech Synthesis Web API, MOZ](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)
 - [Speech Synthesis Utterance Web API, MOZ](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance)

+## Demo
+Included is the quick and dirty monolithic HTML demo which is the same as the [pen](https://codepen.io/dinher/pen/MWWMKvN).
+The demo demonstrates reading from an input field, populating the DOM with the text, and highlighting the text to based on the APIs even triggers.

 ## Usage
 Create an instance from the TextToSpeech class
 ```